tddbin/katas/docs/adr/003-kataification.md

 automatically if a kata would be solvable.
 How?
 Just run the test, that should fail on that platform (e.g. because the JS engine does not support all features or just an older version of ECMAScript).
 If the test passes, the feature is supported.
-Now kataify the test and the user can start solving the kata and learn.
+Now katafy the test and the user can start solving the kata and learn.